spencerkinney/screenflow/README.md

 ## Conclusion

 ScreenFlow was a fun project that showcases the potential of computer vision in desktop environments.
 By detecting and localizing desktop icons, this POC lays the groundwork for more advanced applications, such as AI-driven desktop navigation and automation.

-## Acknowledgments

-This project was developed using **Roboflow 3.0 Object Detection** as the base model for labeling, dataset management, and model training.